solana-labs/example-token/README.md

 ```

 ## Customizing the Program

-To customize, make changes to the files under `/src`
+To customize the example, make changes to the files under `/src`

 Now when you run `npm run test:live`, you should see the results of your changes.